AllisonTriage/objective-c-styleguide/README.md

 ## Overview

 This guide is primarily based off of the [NYTimes Objective-C Style Guide] (https://github.com/NYTimes/objective-c-style-guide).
 Sections written by the New York Times are noted by (NYT) following the section header, or following the paragraph if an entire section isn't warranted.
-Several cutomizations/additions have been made which are important to the iTriage team.
+Several customization/additions have been made which are important to the iTriage team.
 Suggestions for changes will be accepted in the form of pull requests.

-The expecation is this:
+The expectation is this:

 * All new functionality will adhere to these standards.
 * All code the iOS team touches going forward will be updated to adhere to these standards.